couchbaselabs/couchbase-shell/README.md

  - `search` - Runs a query against a search index
  - `transations list-atrs` - List all active transaction records (requires an index - create index id3 on `travel-sample`(meta().id, meta().xattrs.attempts))
  - `tutorial` - Runs you through a tutorial of both nushell and cbshell
- - `use` - lists the currently active bucket, collection, etc.
- - `use bucket` - Sets the active bucket based on its name
- - `use cloud` - Sets the active cloud based on its identifier
- - `use cloud-organization` - Sets the active cloud organization based on its identifier
- - `use cluster` - Sets the active cluster based on its identifier
- - `use collection` - Sets the active collection based on its name
- - `use project` - Sets the active cloud project based on its name
- - `use scope` - Sets the active scope based on its name
  - `users` - List all users
  - `users roles` - List roles available on the cluster
  - `users get` - Show a specific user